 Until 1881 the commissioners were paid for their examinations by the banks at the rate of two dollars per day and ten cents a mile for travel.
 Subsequently the per diem was increased to three dollars, and in 1885 to five dollars.
 Salaries were first authorized in 1889.

 The Small Loan Division was created in 1961.
 The division was responsible for the licensing and supervision of small loan companies and retail seller and sales finance companies.
-The division is currently referred to as the Consumer Credit Division and is responsible for licensing and supervising nonbank first mortgage lenders and brokers, second mortgage lenders, mortgage loan servicers, small loan companies, retail sellers, sales finance companies, money transmitters and debt adjusters.
+The division is currently referred to as the Consumer Credit Division and is responsible for licensing and supervising nonbank first mortgage lenders and brokers, mortgage loan servicers, mortgage loan originators, small loan companies, retail sellers, sales finance companies, money transmitters, and debt adjusters.

-The Banking Division conducts examinations for safety and soundness of New Hampshire chartered financial institutions, including commercial banks, fiduciary trust companies, mutual savings banks, guaranty savings banks, co-operative banks, merchant banks and credit unions.
+The Banking Division conducts examinations for safety and soundness of New Hampshire chartered banks, credit unions, trust companies, and family trust companies.
 The division processes and investigates applications for bank charters, branches, ATMs, merger transactions and interstate acquisitions.
-It also processes registrations for nonbank cash dispensing machines.
-The division publishes a monthly bank activity bulletin, compiles data for inclusion in the Annual Report of the Bank Commissioner, and responds to inquiries from state and federal regulators, financial institutions, and the public.
+The Division publishes a corporate activities listing, compiles data for inclusion in the Annual Report of the Bank Commissioner, and responds to inquiries from state and federal regulators, financial institutions, and the public.
 The Division investigates and facilitates the resolution of consumer complaints about the entities it supervises.

-The Consumer Credit Division licenses and supervises nonbank mortgage lenders and brokers, second mortgage lenders, small loan companies, sales finance companies, motor vehicle title lenders, payday lenders, money transmitters, cash dispensing machines, and debt adjusters.
+The Consumer Credit Division licenses and supervises nonbank mortgage lenders, brokers, and loan originators, mortgage loan servicers, small loan companies, retail sellers, sales finance companies, motor vehicle title lenders, payday lenders, money transmitters, cash dispensing machines, and debt adjusters.
 The division examines these entities for compliance with state and federal laws and regulations.
 The division processes registration and license applications and works with the Nationwide Mortgage Licensing System (NMLS) to approve and administer a variety of license and registration types.
 The division compiles data for inclusion in the Annual Report of the Bank Commissioner, and responds to inquiries from state and federal regulators, financial institutions, and the public.